 One of the best topwater lures on the market is the frog.
 Frog lures replicate a real frog’s action and entice bass to strike the surface.
 Here is all about using a frog lure for bass fishing!

 What is a frog lure?

-A frog lure is, quite simply, a lure that resembles a frog and sits on the water’s surface.
+A frog lure is, quite simply, a lure that resembles a frog, a natural part of the bass’ diet, and sits on the water’s surface.
 There are a few types and each one has slightly different uses and presentations.
 Here are a few variations of frog lures.